SPATIAL REINFORCEMENT AND IMMERSIVE AUDIO

 If there is continuous conflict between our eyes and ears this causes confusion.
 It is distracting to hear an actor’s voice coming from a speaker on the left when we see them on the right side of the stage.
 With multiple actors you will have an audience further stressed by the effort of trying to discern who’s saying what.

 This reduces intelligibility, dramatic impact and overall immersion in a performance.
 Directors will say it prevents the “willing suspension of disbelief” they are aiming for.
-The same can be true of a mono or stereo PA mix conflicting with the natural acoustic panorama of an orchestra or choir, which a director would prefer to enhance not overpower.
-Localisation by way of spatial reinforcement is essential to satisfy these fundamental objectives.
+The same can be true of a mono or stereo PA mix conflicting with the natural acoustic panorama of an orchestra or choir, which the director wants to enhance not overpower.
+Localisation via spatial reinforcement is essential to satisfy these fundamental objectives.

 For many years delays have been applied to the actor’s mic at the desk, electronically pushing the PA back to make the natural acoustic voice precedent.
 This flatline delay technique can involve MIDI Cues to change delay presets as actors move around.
 In recent years it has been possible to automate it using stage tracking systems such as TiMax Tracker, and including some cross-stage level panning.